Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Evergreen Valley Christmas Tree Farm – Washington

-Visit this family-owned farm on 145 gorgeous acres, and enjoy spectacular views of the mountains while you take a scenic wagon ride and choose your own tree.
+Visit this family-owned farm on 145 gorgeous acres, and enjoy spectacular views of the mountains while you take a scenic wagon ride and choose your tree.
 The farm has more than 10,000 trees ready for cutting, including a new field full of blue spruce, Norway spruce, and Douglas fir.
 Pre-cut Fraser firs are also available.
+Open Wednesdays-Sundays through Sunday, December 19, from 9am-4pm.
+Wagon rides and Santa visits are available on select dates.

 Simonson Farms – Cranbury